 When Hon.
 Edward Cornwallis set out to settle Halifax in 1749, he carried a complete plan of the harbor, the Basin and the surrounding shores, which had been previously surveyed by British Admiral Durell.
-The latter’s information about useful places on the eastern side must have been noted, and probably soon inspected by Cornwallis, for he does not lose much time in sending men over to the present Canal stream with the necessary gear to erect the sawmill described on page 38.
+The latter’s information about useful places on the eastern side must have been noted, and probably soon inspected by Cornwallis, for he does not lose much time in sending men over to the present Canal stream with the necessary gear to erect the sawmill.

 Major Ezekiel Gilman was in charge of the sawmill.
 This pioneer local industry seems to have been an utter failure.
 In April 1750 Cornwallis reported to London that the mill had been his “constant plague from the beginning.
 We have never had one board from it”.
-This was partly due to Mr. Gilman’s bad management and partly to the Indians.
+This was partly due to Mr. Gilman’s bad management.

 On the other hand, the Governor makes more encouraging reports on a second undertaking, presumably carried out on the eastern side of the harbor.
 In July 1750 he writes that “30,000 bricks have been burnt here which prove very good”.

-(Brick clay can still be clawed out of the sloping bank along the railway from Tupper Street to the Passage.
-Mott’s Pottery, described on page 13, used tons of it a century ago.
+Brick clay can still be clawed out of the sloping bank along the railway from Tupper Street to the Passage.
+Mott’s Pottery used tons of it.
 Until the 1880’s the Wellington brickyard flourished near the Seaplane base at Imperoyal.
-A 200-year old record in the New York Public Library says that Indians before going into battle, used to appear more ferocious by smearing their faces with “that red vermillion found on the east side of Chebucto”.
+A record in the New York Public Library says that Indians before going into battle, used to appear more ferocious by smearing their faces with “that red vermillion found on the east side of Chebucto”.

-This clay belt must extend under the surface of downtown Dartmouth, because recent excavations at 85 Portland Street brought up quantities of plastic mud from the bottom of a 20-foot well, unearthed in the back yard).
+This clay belt must extend under the surface of downtown Dartmouth, because excavations at 85 Portland Street brought up quantities of plastic mud from the bottom of a 20-foot well, unearthed in the back yard.